bavarianrhino/emaily_app/Notes.md

 - Client ID & Secret
 ID - Public token we can share this with the public Secret - Private token we don't want anyone to see - Hide so not public on github

+- Cookie Based Authentication
+After logging in, server will set a cookie/token using a response in header Will store token in cookies that is stored in memory This cookie auth has short comings but good for this app.

+- MongoDB
+Uses collections to store data, and every collection contains records.
+Is schema-less

+- Mongoose
+Model class to represent entire collection in MongoDB Model instance are js objects that represent one of the records in a collection of MongoDB